 I hail from Northern Ireland and grew up in a small seaside town, Donaghadee, famous for its lighthouse, ice-cream, and an edible seaweed called Dulse – no, you don’t want to try it.
 Do try the ice-cream from The Cabin though – available in any flavour as long as it’s vanilla.

-I’ve moved around a bit since the age of 18 – Berlin in Germany, a hamlet in the Yorkshire Dales in England, County Mayo in the West of Ireland, the Green Perigord in France, Abu Dhabi and Dubai in the United Arab Emirates.
-In January 2013, I moved to Ras Al Khaimah – Arabic for ‘Top of the Tent’ (have you seen the map of the UAE?) and feel I’m getting to know true Emirati life, after the ex-pat dominated world of a gated community in Dubai.
+I’ve moved around a bit since the age of 18 – Berlin in Germany, a hamlet in the Yorkshire Dales in England, County Mayo in the West of Ireland, the Green Perigord in France, Abu Dhabi, Dubai, and Ras Al Khaimah in the United Arab Emirates.
+In the summer of 2017, I started a sabbatical from teaching, returned to Northern Ireland and am living by the seaside once again.

 Contact Details: Twitter:@SafiaMoore – E-mail: email@example.com